hughsheehy/The_NoBS_Manifesto/README.md

 Axioms

-	Axiom #1: Manifestos are bullshit
+	Axiom #1: Manifestos are only reminders

 	Axiom #2: There is no substitute for thinking